KristinaGagalova/MycoProcessor/docs/source/annotate-pangenome.rst

 Optionally, ``Coding Quarry pathogen mode`` (CQPM) can be run after funannotate predict.
 This module will mine intergenic regions for effector-like genes that may have been missed by ``funannotate``.

-Finally, ``proteinortho self-blast`` is run to cluster predicted proteins into ortho-groups, and custom scripts are used to filter and extract representative sequences, yeilding a pan-gene set representative of multiple isolate genomes.
+Finally, ``proteinortho self-blast`` is run to cluster predicted proteins into ortho-groups, and custom scripts are used to extract representative sequences, yeilding a pan-gene set representative of multiple isolate genomes.

 .. figure:: images/Annotate-pangenome.drawio.png